United States Flag Etiquette

-If you would like to receive updates from the Governor's Office regarding flag status, [click here].
+If you would like to receive alerts from the Governor's Office regarding flag status, [click here].

-For additional Flag Protocol for the State of Arkansas, the information can be found on our website or you can call 501-682-1010 for more information about flying a flag at the Arkansas State Capitol.
+For additional Flag Protocol for the State of Arkansas, the information can be found in our flag protocol brochure or you can call 501-682-1010 for more information about flying a flag at the Arkansas State Capitol.

 To request that an American flag be flown over the United States Capitol, contact your United States Senator or Representative.